IishuJainn/English-to-French/README.md

 numpy

 ## Data
-The data used to train the model is a dataset of French to English sentence pairs.
+The data used to train the model is a dataset of English to French pairs.
 The dataset can be found in the input/frenchenglish/fra.txt file.
 The data is preprocessed to encode each sentence as a sequence of characters, and to create training examples that consist of pairs of input sequences (French sentences) and target sequences (English translations).

 ## Preprocessing
 The preprocessing steps include:

 Reading the data from the fra.txt file

-Splitting the data into input texts (French sentences) and target texts (English translations)
+Splitting the data into input texts (English sentences) and target texts (French translations)

 Determining the unique characters in the input and target texts